lread/repro-graal-build-time-windows/README.md

 0 failures, 0 errors.
 All done.
 ```

+This works without failure for macOS and Linux.
+For Windows, even though `native-image` fails, to my surprise, it actually produces an image that runs and produces the expected output.

 ### Graal Team
 I am not sure what works best for you, so offer some alternatives.